xieshiyao/xerus/doc/tensor.md

 xerus::Tensor::random({4,4,4}, 10);
 ~~~

-If the entries of the tensor should be calculated externally, it is possible to either pass the raw data directly (as
+If the entries of the tensor should be calculated externally, it is possible in c++ to either pass the raw data directly (as
+`std::unique_ptr<double>` or `std::shared_ptr<double>`, check section 'Advanced Use and Ownership of Data' for the latter!)
-`std::unique_ptr<double>` or `std::shared_ptr<double>`) or use a callback / lambda function to populate the entries:
+or use a callback / lambda function to populate the entries:
 ~~~.cpp
 std::unique_ptr<double> ptr = foo();
 // transfer ownership of the data to the Tensor object of size 2x2x2